ryan-a-baker/educates-tbs/workshop/content/exercises/05-tbs-update-app.md

 session: 1
 ```

 Keep in mind, if we would have used a branch as our **git-revision**, the Tanzu Build Service would automatically detect a commit and trigger a build.
 However, in order to keep the external dependencies to a minumum and not require a GitHub account for this workshop, we used a tag to build the initial application.
-While we are doing this manually, this could also easily be done as part of CI/CD pipeline.
+While we are updating this tag manually, this could also easily be done as part of CI/CD pipeline.
 An example of doing so is outlined in [documentation](https://docs.pivotal.io/build-service/1-2/tbs-in-ci.html).

 Now that we've updated the revision to `1.0.1`, let's look at the build logs and compare the differences: